alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 - Be particularly careful never to use them to log in to any user-accessible VMs (such as the SRDs)
 ```

+### {{iphone}} Changing a users phone number

+Sometimes if a user has provided an incorrect phone number, or has a new phone number that needs to be added, the phone number associated with their account will need to be updated.

+- Login into the Azure Portal and connect to the correct AAD
+- Open `Azure Active Directory`
+- Click `Users` under `Manage`
+- Search for the user and check the box next to their name, then click `Delete`
+- Log into the **SHM primary domain controller** (`DC1-SHM-<SHM ID>`) VM using the login credentials {ref}`stored in Azure Key Vault <roles_system_deployer_shm_remote_desktop>`
+- Open `Active Directory Users and Computers`
+- Click on `Safe Haven Research Users`
+- Find the person, right click on them and select `Properties`
+- Select the `Telephones` tab and edit the `Mobile` number, then click `OK`
+- Open a `Powershell` command window with elevated privileges
+- Run `C:\Installation\Run_ADSync.ps1`

 ## {{calling}} Assign MFA licences

 ### {{hand}} Manually add licence to each user